Palatka Wrongful Death Lawyer

 Can I Recover Damages If My Loved One is Blamed for Causing a Fatal Accident in Florida?

-Yes.
-However, your damages can be reduced if your loved one was partly responsible for the accident.
-Your damages will be reduced in proportion to your loved one’s percentage of fault.
+Yes – but only up to a point.
+Your damages can be reduced if your loved one was partly responsible for the accident; they will be reduced in proportion to your loved one’s percentage of fault.
+You also cannot recover compensation if your loved one was 51% or more responsible.

 Insurance companies sometimes try to use these shared fault rules to their advantage.
 They count on the fact that you might not know exactly what caused the accident.